Show All Answers

 Pickups are made once per week in each quadrant of the Village.
 Wednesdays are reserved for commercial/business pickups.

-Every week residents are to use the 96 gallon (all green in color) waste container provided by Waste Management plus one large item for disposal (under 50 pounds and no electronics).
+Every week residents are to use the 96 gallon (all green in color) waste container provided by Waste Management and can put out one large item out for disposal (no additional garbage cans, must be under 50 pounds and no electronics).
 Any additional garbage requires a red garbage sticker for removal by Waste Management.

 Residents should place their garbage, recyclables (container green and yellow in color) and yard waste next to each other 3 feet apart out for pickup on the morning of or evening before their collection day.
 (Recycling is picked up every other week.
 Please see recycling FAQ)

 Holiday Pickup Schedule:During the year, there will be six holidays on which garbage, recycling, and yard waste will not be collected:

 Memorial DayIndependence DayLabor DayThanksgiving DayChristmas DayNew Year’s Day